Dana Economy: paying for your retreat

 Dhanakosa is a registered charity.
 As such, if you pay income tax we can claim Gift Aid on your donation.
 This is a tax rebate we claim from the Inland Revenue that means, in effect, that the Inland Revenue increases the value of your donation by 25% by giving some of the tax that you have already paid to us.

 To do this we need you to fill in a short declaration which we hold on file.
-This is generally done when making your donation at Dhanakosa.
+This is usually done when making your donation, either by email or at Dhanakosa.

 Please note that Gift Aid can only be claimed on donations.
 As the booking fee is not a donation, Gift Aid cannot be claimed on this money.